dinnerout/node-red-node-usonic/README.md

 # node-red-grove-usonic

 A <a href="http://nodered.org" target="_new">Node-RED</a> node for Raspberry Pi to read range from an Grove Ultrasonic range sensor.
+Read full description here: <a href="http://blog.sebastian-martens.de/technology/use-grove-ultrasonic-sensor-for-motion-detection-within-node-red/">http://blog.sebastian-martens.de/technology/use-grove-ultrasonic-sensor-for-motion-detection-within-node-red/</a>

 **Only** works with a Raspberry Pi.